CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus.md

 * Have Internet access.
 * Access to a Windows PC with Microsoft Excel 2016 installed OR access to a Mac with Microsoft Excel 2016 installed.
 (As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
 * Register for access to the McGraw-Hill SIMnet environment.
+> MS Office Excel 2016: Complete (SIMNET 2017)
+> Author: Nordell
+> Access Code
+> **Note** I am still waiting on further information from our publisher specific to the purchasing options.
+I will forward as soon as I have that information.

 ## Instructor Guidelines and Policies